AloizioMacedo/aoc2023/docs/day_7.md

 # Day 7

-Not really much to comment here in regards to the algorithm itself, other than the main idea being to define an ordering so that the solution becomes just sortind the hands at the end.
+Not really much to comment here in regards to the algorithm itself, other than the main idea being to define an ordering so that the solution becomes just sorting the hands at the end.

 ## Part One